-- 1. Opening: [can be done in a large group] Welcome; opening prayer; and scripture reading. - 2.
-How to companion: [can be done in a large group] Very briefly discuss how easy it is reading the bold text, with instructions for the companion in italic text.
+- 1. Opening: Welcome; opening prayer; and scripture reading (John 15:4-5a,9). - 2.
+How to companion: Very briefly discuss how easy it is reading the bold text, with instructions for the companion in italic text.
 Explain that the OPENING PRAYERS should be extemporaneous, and that what is provided on the form are only samples.
 Inviting the person to also say a prayer either silently or out loud should always include the instruction to say "Amen" when they are ready to go on.
-Read out loud the "Guidelines for the Companion" and ask for questions. - 3.
-Participants companion each other: [should be done in multiple small groups of, e.g., a mentor and two learners] Use the standard Companioned Prayer form for Ordinary Time regardless of what time of year the sessions occur.
+Read out loud the "Guidelines for the Companion" and ask for questions.

+- 3. Participants companion each other: [should be done in multiple small groups of, e.g., a mentor and two learners] Use the standard Companioned Prayer form for Ordinary Time regardless of what time of year the sessions occur.
 Immediately after each person companions another, encourage the companion to say a prayer for the person who just prayed, and then encourage the companion to invite the other person to write in their journal.
-Do not allow the companion to ask reflective discernment questions as occurred in the first and second learning sessions. - 4.
-Group sharing/discussion: [can be done in a large group] Individual sharing and discussion of what companioning was like, and then invite sharing of their prayer experiences.
-Also invite and answer any questions, including any instructional feedback as necessary. - 5.
-Closing: [can be done in a large group] Hand out the "Guidelines for the Companion" and say a closing prayer.
+Do not allow the companion to ask reflective discernment questions as occurred in the first and second sessions. - 4.
+Group sharing/discussion: After everyone has gathered back into the larger group, individual sharing and discussion of what companioning was like, and then invite sharing of their prayer experiences.
+Also invite and answer any questions, including any instructional feedback as necessary.
+Share a relevant personal Companioned Prayer story or experience.
+Refer to or quote a scripture passage appropriate to the group's shared experience or to the topic being discussed. - 5.
+Closing: Hand out the "Guidelines for the Companion" and say a closing prayer.